efuzy/efuzy/docs/src/pages/vue-components/icon.md

   2. Acts essentially as a map to another icon
   {
     icon: String // the mapped icon String, which will be handled
-                 // by Quasar as if the original QIcon name was this value }
+                 // by Efuzy as if the original QIcon name was this value }
 */
 ```